joanpadolina/browser-technologies-1920/README.md

 * How to test this

 The feature can be turned of using Web Dev tools in chrome.
-This is a plugin in everyone can download.
+This is a plugin from chrome.

 <!--
 Deze features heb ik uitgezet door de chrome web dev plugin te downloaden en bepaalde css of js elementen uit te zetten.